Ways to Wear a Scarf & How to Tie a Scarf: The Definitive Guide

-This is good example of another way to wear a scarf to the office.
+This is a good example of another way to wear a scarf to the office.
 Instead of wearing the scarf around your neck or on the inside of the jacket, drape it around the jacket collar and lapels.
-It has a very menswear inspired feel to it.
+It has a very menswear-inspired feel to it.
 Just make sure the scarf matches the colors of your outfit.
-(And it doesn’t have to be a solid.
-A small print, stripe or plaid will also work here.)
+(And it doesn’t have to be a solid color.
+A small print, stripe, or plaid will also work here.)

 21. Wear a gold silk scarf during the holidays

 If you need to wear a scarf during the holidays, I would suggest a gold one.
 A gold scarf is a fun way to play with the holiday theme without actually screaming, “I’m wearing a holiday outfit.”
-In this winter look—keep in mind I live in California—I wore glitter loafers, bright colored pants, and gold scarf with a neutral black blazer.
+In this winter look—keep in mind I live in California—I wore glitter loafers, bright-colored pants, and a gold scarf with a neutral black blazer.

 22. Camouflage your scarf into the outfit